amjltc295/2017Algorithm_Final_Project/README.md

 Find the bondage of color bounding box.
 (Exclude the conflict subgraphs)

 // Graph::Build_Color_Density_Windos()
+For each window
     Create windowsMap in Graph

     // Window::addSubGraph()
     For each SubGraph in Graph.wholeSubGraphMap
-        Find windows which it belongs to
-        Put each SubGraph into Window.subGraphMap
+        Put each SubGraph into Window.subGraphMap it belongs to Find color difference of each SubGraph in each window (subgraph.color_diff)

+    // Graph::Balance_Color()
     For each window in windowsMap
         For each subgraph in window.subGraphInWindow
-            Find color difference of each SubGraph (subgraph.color_diff)
+            Find color difference of each SubGraph (subgraph.color_diff) //Done in addSubGraph
             //Check if colored
         //Sum colored nodesSet //Done in Greedy
+        // Window::greedyForColorBalancing()
         Do Greedy to balance (find minimum color differece, exclude colored nodes)